SEAT Ateca review - Practicality, comfort and boot space

-- 2Engines, performance and driveGreat to drive for an SUV, with good body control and punchy engines
+- 2Engines, performance and driveGreat to drive for an SUV, the Ateca features good body control and punchy petrol and diesel engines

 - 4Interior, design and technologyThe Ateca looks great on the outside and has a clean, minimalist interior, although it's a bit bland in places

-- 5Practicality, comfort and boot space - currently readingA larger boot and more passenger space than most rivals will be a big selling point
+- 5Practicality, comfort and boot space - currently readingThe Ateca has a larger boot and more passenger space than most rivals, which will be a big selling point

 - 6Reliability and SafetyFive-star Euro NCAP rating is as good as it gets, while a raft of safety kit is available